-The lack of flexibility in the joints, combined with the tendency of the arches to drop, can lead to a change in the shape of the feet.
+The lack of flexibility in the joints, combined with the tendency of the arches to drop, can lead to a change in the shape of the feet (flat feet).
 The ankle joint, subtalar joint and the big toe joint frequently develop arthritis.

 Loss of strength

-With age the muscles lose some of their strength.
-This is a gradual effect, with muscle strength and power peaking in the 20s and early 30s and gradually reduce after this.
+With age, muscles lose some of their strength.
+Muscle strength and muscle power peak in the 20s and early 30s and gradually reduce after this.
 Regular exercise slows this reduction of power.